DIY Cotton Stems for $2 with Farmhouse Style

 This cotton stems post contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-How to make DIY farmhouse style cotton stems for cheap
+How to make DIY farmhouse-style cotton stems for cheap

-Supplies needed to make DIY cottons stems:
+Supplies needed to make DIY cotton stems:

 Step 1.
 Remove greenery from twigs.